mekowalski/react-seasons-app/NOTES.md

 - They may not know if the App is trying to load something or if the App is awaiting their response

 - BUT what happens when a message isn't show and the Loading Component needs to be reused?

+## Conditionals in Render
+- New challenge: no matter what is shown, each cases would have to display a certain requirement
+- New code would be written to display a certain element, creating duplication
+- Root of problem is that conditional is inside a render() function

+#### Helper Functions